Love Actually: Plot

-A voiceover opens the film, commenting that whenever he gets gloomy about the state of the world, he thinks of the arrivals gate at Heathrow Airport, about the pure uncomplicated love of friends and families welcoming their loved ones.
+A voice-over opens the film, commenting that whenever the narrator gets gloomy about the state of the world, he thinks of the arrivals gate at London Heathrow Airport, and the pure and uncomplicated love of lovers, friends and families welcoming their loved ones.
 He also points out that the messages from the 9/11 victims were messages of love and not hate.
-The story then switches between the interconnecting "love stories" of many people:
+The story then switches among the interconnecting "love stories" of many people:

 Billy Mack and Joe

 With his long-time manager Joe, rock and roll legend Billy Mack records a Christmas version of the Troggs' 1967 song "Love Is All Around", titling it "Christmas Is All Around".
-Although believing the record is terrible, Mack promotes the release in the hope it will become the Christmas number one single, which it does.
-He foregoes a victory party hosted by Elton John to celebrate Christmas with Joe, getting drunk and watching porn.
+Although believing the record is terrible, Mack promotes the release in the hope it will become the Christmas number-one single, which it does.
+He forgoes a victory party hosted by Elton John to celebrate Christmas with Joe, since he realised that Christmas was the time to be with the people one loved.
+Billy then confesses to Joe that he turned out to be the love of his life.
+After hugging each other, Billy suggests that they get drunk and watch porn.

 Juliet, Peter and Mark

-Juliet and Peter's wedding is videotaped by the best man, Mark, where a surprise band plays the Beatles' "All You Need Is Love" as they walk out of the church.
-Although the couple believe Mark dislikes Juliet, he is actually in love with her.
+The wedding of Juliet and Peter is videotaped by the best man, Mark, where a surprise band plays the Beatles' "All You Need Is Love" as they walk out of the church.
+Although Juliet believes Mark dislikes her, he is actually in love with her.

 When he evades her requests to see the video he shot at the wedding, she shows up at his flat.
 Juliet insists she wants them to be friends, but when she views the wedding video Mark recorded, she sees many extreme close-ups of herself and few of Peter's face.
 She realises Mark's true feelings towards her.
-After an uncomfortable silence, Mark blurts out that he acts cold out of "self-preservation".
+After an uncomfortable silence, Mark blurts out that he acts coldly toward her out of "self-preservation".

 On Christmas Eve, Juliet answers the doorbell to find Mark carrying a boombox playing a Christmas carol and large cue cards.
-While Peter is inside watching television, Mark tells a message of his love to Juliet through the cue cards.
-As he walks away down the street, Juliet runs after him, gives him a quick kiss and returns inside.
+While Peter is inside watching television, Mark shows a message of his love to Juliet through a series of cue cards.
+As he walks away down the street, Juliet runs after him, gives him a quick kiss, and returns inside.
+Mark walks away, uttering "Enough", to imply he can move on and be content as friends.

 Jamie and Aurélia

-Writer Jamie is pushed by his girlfriend to attend Juliet and Peter's wedding alone, as she is ill.
-He returns before the reception to check on her, discovering she is having sex with his brother.
+Writer Jamie is pushed by his girlfriend to attend Juliet and Peter's wedding alone because she is ill.
+He returns before the reception to check on her, discovering she is having sex with his younger brother.
 Crushed, Jamie withdraws to his French cottage, where he meets Portuguese housekeeper Aurélia, who does not speak English.
-Despite not sharing a common language, they share a mutual attraction.
+Despite not sharing a common language, a mutual attraction grows.